-“Natural” and “Herbal” has become a major powerful marketing tool.
-The definition of “Natural” and “Herbal” is highly controversial and subject to definition.
-Chemicals derived from a “natural” source can, by some individuals, be considered a “natural” product.
-Products that are “herbal” containing a very small portion of herb can be considered a whole of “herbal.“ FDA interpretations of natural and herbal are vague and allow for some products to be considered 100% natural or herbal when in fact they are not even close.
-In fact we find it flat out deceitful.
+FDA interpretations of natural and herbal are vague and allow for some products to be labeled 100% natural or herbal when in fact they are not even close.
 Sacred Feather Traders defines “Natural” simply as: organic (plant) or inorganic (from the earth) gifts from nature.
-Our natural organic materials include our oils, herbs, and essential oils.
-We believe, inorganic materials (meaning: clays, muds and salts) from Mother Earth, obtained from reliable sources, are in fact natural.
-Some individuals do not consider clay, mud or salt as natural.
-This is something you have to decide for yourself.
+Our natural organic materials include oils, herbs, and essential oils.
+We believe inorganic materials (clays, muds and salts) from Mother Earth, are also natural.

 Essential oils are oils distilled from a plant.
 They are quite powerful and should never be used “neat” or straight on your skin.
-They must be diluted with some sort of carrier oil.
 Essential oils often carry certain medicinal and therapeutic values from the original plant.
 Fragrance oils are synthetically constructed to mimic scents.

 Ever tried a handmade soap?
 If not, usually upon first use you can tell the difference and you’ll never want to use commercial soap again.
 Try our sample packet and you’ll see what we mean!
 Do a test challenge for fun!!